 Of course, if a lawyer does have an interest in the outcome of a case, they might not provide the same level of service as they would otherwise.
 This is why the law requires that they refuse to act.

 In simpler terms, if a lawyer discovers a conflict of interest, they cannot proceed with the case.
 This may occur at any stage during the case, although it’s more common to discover these issues early in the process.

 Conflicts of interest aren’t always obvious early on though.
 If your chosen lawyer discovers while working on your case that there is a conflict of interest, they will remove themselves from the case.
 They may also recommend another lawyer or law firm to take over.
 This is not because they don’t want to work with you anymore.
 It’s a legal requirement to ensure that your rights as a client are protected.

 The next important part of the lawyer-client relationship in Alberta is a fiduciary duty.
 This means that lawyers must always be honest and forthcoming in their dealings with their clients.

 The law requires personal injury lawyers (and all other lawyers and solicitors) to act in good faith.
 This means that they must make the best decisions possible on behalf of their clients, with the information at hand.

 It also requires that lawyers be open and honest with their clients.
-Which means your lawyer is required to disclose any information they have that might have an impact on your case, or the outcome.
+This means your lawyer is required to disclose any information they have that might have an impact on your case or the outcome.

 In a nutshell, your lawyer is legally obligated to provide the best possible professional service, and to always be driven by your best interests.